kai-ten/last-stop/iac/README.md

     make init
     ```

+    This will:
-    This will create a remote backend in the environment you are signed into in your CLI.
-This will also deploy a project using the "default" Terraform Workspace.
+    - Create a remote backend in the environment you are signed into in your CLI
+    - Deploy a project using the "default" Terraform Workspace.
 Feel free to change this workspace depending on how you manage your AWS environments
+    - Create a new VPC (see terraform.tfvars to use an existing VPC)

 1. Go to Secrets Manager, select "/last-stop-default/openapi/api_key", and store your OpenAPI API Key